awsdocs/amazon-chime-sdk-developer-guide/doc_source/invoke-on-call-leg.md

 }
 ```

-When the Lambda function returns the list of action to the SIP media application, the following operations occur:
+When the AWS Lambda function returns the list of action to the SIP media application, the following operations occur:

 1. The application finishes running the current action on a call\.